-Given the various regulatory regimes and range of types of plants (PWR, BWR, CANDU and gascooled reactors) in operation in WENRA countries, the RLs do not go into legal and technical details.
+Given the various regulatory regimes and range of types of plants (PWR, BWR, CANDU and gas-cooled reactors) in operation in WENRA countries, the RLs do not go into legal and technical details.
+When needed, a reference to a relevant IAEA publication is inserted.